skoppe/spasm/README.md

 mixin Spa!App;
 ```

-The mixin ensures the app is connected to emscripten and will render it on startup.
+The mixin ensures the app is rendered and integrates with the js runtime code.

 The following example shows how to set properties on the rendered node.